Ensuring objectivity and transparency

 At the National Economics University, Mr. Le Anh Duc said that the school's admission methods will be converted to the same 30-point scale.
 This means that scores from different exams, international certificates, or different admission methods will be converted for comparison and common admission.

-"This conversion makes the admission process fairer, allowing candidates to compare their scores with different methods," Mr. Le Anh Duc emphasized, giving an example: If last year, a major had a benchmark score of 26 based on a specific admission combination, this year, after conversion, the benchmark score could be 25 but still considered based on the total number of targets.
+"This conversion helps make the admission process fairer, allowing candidates to compare their scores with different methods," Mr. Le Anh Duc emphasized, giving an example: If last year, a major had a benchmark score of 26 based on a specific admission combination, this year, after conversion, the benchmark score could be 25 but still considered based on the total number of targets.

 Currently, each admission method is designed with its own structure and scoring scale.
-IELTS certificate is calculated on a scale of 0-9, school report card score is on a scale of 10, high school graduation exam is on a scale of 30, and the ability assessment test is on a scale of 1,200.
+IELTS certificate is calculated on a scale of 0-9, school report card score is on a scale of 10, high school graduation exam is on a scale of 30, and the competency assessment test is on a scale of 1,200.

 This is also a solution to increase flexibility for universities.
 Through conversion, schools can both diversify their recruitment sources and maintain fairness in assessment.
 This is especially important in the context of increasingly fierce competition for admission.